Enjoy The Gorge from the Water!

 The Gorge is a great place for water lovers.
 Boaters and canoeists can explore the Columbia River’s peculiarities, while windsurfers and kiteboarders come from around the world to experience the wind tunnel that is The Gorge.
 On calm days, canoeists, kayaking and paddle boarders set out on the river.

-There are no swimming beaches along the Columbia, however, but Troutdale offers that activity from a number of locations.
-One popular swimming hole is at Lewis & Clark State Park near the mouth of the Sandy River, while Glenn Otto Park has a fantastic beach area on the Sandy River in Troutdale itself.
-The popular location is typically open from Memorial to Labor Day with lifeguards and a life jacket loaner station.
+A popular swimming hole is at Lewis & Clark State Park near the mouth of the Sandy River, while Glenn Otto Park has a fantastic beach area on the Sandy River in Troutdale itself.
+The popular location is typically open from Memorial Day to Labor Day with lifeguards and a life jacket loaner station.
+If you fancy a dip in the Columbia, however, Rooster Rock State Park has three miles of river access.

 Canoers, kayakers and paddle boarders find the Sandy River fits a wide range of abilities along the Sandy River Water Trail.
 The calm waters at Glen Otto Park or the Lewis & Clark Recreation Site allow for relaxing paddle boarding and kayaking.
 Those seeking a more natural environment can put in at Oxbow Regional Park or Dabney State Recreation Area.
 Adventurists can go even further upstream to find Class II and IV whitewater depending on the season.